Amsterdam/signals-frontend/README.md

 ## Deployment

+We provide [Helm charts](https://github.com/signalen/helm-charts) for production deployments of the Signalen stack on Kubernetes.

 Pre-build images of the Signalen frontend are available on [DockerHub](https://hub.docker.com/r/signalen/frontend).
-To build a Docker image locally use:
+To build the frontend Docker image locally use:

 ```bash
 docker build -t signalen/frontend .